 Like flavins, CoQ (also known as ubiquinone) can undergo either 1- or 2-electron reactions leading to formation of the reduced quinol, the oxidized quinone, and the semiquinone intermediate.
 The ability of flavins and CoQ to form semiquinone intermediates is a key feature of the mitochondrial electron transport systems, since these cofactors link the obligatory 2-electron reactions of NADH and succinate with the obligatory 1-electron reactions of the cytochromes.

 The cytochromes are heme proteins.
-Like hemoglobin and myoglobin, the cytochromes generally contain 1 heme group per polypeptide, except for cytochrome b which has 2 heme residues in 1 polypeptide chain.
-There are 3 forms of heme found in heme proteins, each of which are derived from iron protoporphyrin IX.
+Like hemoglobin and myoglobin, the cytochromes generally contain one heme group per polypeptide, except for cytochrome b which has two heme residues in one polypeptide chain.
+There are three forms of heme found in heme proteins, each of which are derived from iron protoporphyrin IX.
 Cytochromes vary in the structure of the heme and in its binding to apoprotein.
 Cytochromes of the c type contain a modified iron protoporphyrin IX known as heme c.
 In heme c the 2 vinyl (–C=C–) side chains are covalently bonded to cysteine sulfhydryl residues of the apoprotein.
 Only cytochromes of the c type contain covalently bound heme.
 Heme a is also a modified iron protoporphyrin IX.
 Heme a is found in cytochromes of the a type and in the chlorophyll of green plants.

 The free energy available as a consequence of transferring 2 electrons from NADH or succinate to molecular oxygen is –57 and –36 kcal/mol, respectively.
 Oxidative phosphorylation traps this energy as the high-energy phosphate of ATP.
 In order for oxidative phosphorylation to proceed, two principal conditions must be met.
-First, the inner mitochondrial membrane must be physically intact so that protons can only reenter the mitochondrion by a process coupled to ATP synthesis.
-Second, a proton gradient must be developed across inner mitochondrial membrane.
+First, the inner mitochondrial membrane must be physically intact so that protons can only reenter the matrix of the mitochondrion by a process coupled to ATP synthesis.
+Second, a proton gradient must be developed across the inner mitochondrial membrane.